Magnetism

 Ferromagnetic metals produce a lasting magnetic field after they are exposed to an external magnetic field.
 Ferromagnetic metals include: iron, nickel, cobalt, most of their alloys, and rare earth metals.

-Experiment: Test what a magnet is attracted to.
+Experiment: Test what materials ferromagnets are attracted to.

 observations